Wirmaple73/PZSaveManager/README.md

 * Disabled radios and TVs may sometimes be turned back on.
 * Other miscellaneous issues might arise.

 These side effects probably happen because prior to writing certain files (e.g. the minimap) to disk, the game sometimes temporarily stores them in memory, which Save Manager doesn't have access to.

+> [!TIP]
-You are recommended to quit to the main menu in-game and create an **external save** every time you intend to save, *especially on build 41.* **This guarantees that no side effects will show up.**
+> You are recommended to quit to the main menu in-game and create an **external save** every time you intend to save, *especially on build 41.* **This guarantees that no side effects will show up.**

 Regardless, manual save and auto-save are both very reliable in build 42.
 The issues above are mostly just minor inconveniences.